kjspring/dsc-phase-1-project-v2-4/README.md

 * `im.db.zip`: [IMDB](https://www.imdb.com/)
 	* stored in a SQLite database
-	* contains user generated rankings on a scale of 0 - 10 with 0 being the worse and 10 the best
+	* contains user-generated rankings on a scale of 0 - 10 with 0 being the worse and 10 the best

 ## Data Analysis and Recommendations